dmnunez1993/mountain-vs-beaches-preference-predictor/README.md

 ### Backend Development (w/ FastAPI)

-In order to start developing the backend, you need to run the following in the root of the repository:
+In order to start developing the inference, you need to run the following in the root of the repository:

-    cd backend
+    cd inference
     cp .env.example .env
     pip install -r requirements.txt